masashitanimura/2.0/pages/userguide/userguide_add.md

 toc: true
 ---

 This is where you can add a stream to your EMS.
 You can add simple streams and HTTP streams in this page.

 ## Adding Inbound Live Streams

+This is similar to the `pullStream` command.
 If you wan't to add a RTSP or RTMP stream, simply do the following:

 1. Choose  **Inbound Live Stream** under Choose the Stream Type to Add
 2. Enter the **URI Stream Source**